mapeditor/tiled/docs/manual/preferences.rst

     disk space.
 Unfortunately, it is known to cause issues when saving files to a Dropbox folder or a network drive, in which case it helps to disable this feature.

+Repeat last export on save
+    With this feature enabled, any time you save a map or tileset that was previously exported it will automatically be exported again to the same location and format.

 .. raw:: html